Lifestyle & Acne Triggers

-Medical conditions: Thyroid, liver and kidney disease, diabetes, lupus, scleroderma, sarcoidosis, RA, MS, and other auto-immune diseases, hemochromatosis, obesity, rapid weight gain, menopause, perimenopause, pregnancy, PCOS, irregular periods, hormonal imbalances and changes, fibroids, anemia, and smoking can cause delayed healing, acne breakouts, and sun-sensitivity.
-Look for darkening of the face or outer cheeks, forehead, upper lip, neck and orbital eye area, dark blemishes, and slow-to-heal acne.
+Medical conditions: Thyroid, liver, and kidney disease, diabetes, lupus, scleroderma, sarcoidosis, RA, MS, and other auto-immune diseases, hemochromatosis, obesity, rapid weight gain, menopause, perimenopause, pregnancy, PCOS, irregular periods, hormonal imbalances and changes, fibroids, anemia, and smoking can cause delayed healing, acne breakouts, and sun-sensitivity.
+Look for darkening of the face or outer cheeks, forehead, upper lip, neck, and orbital eye area, dark blemishes, and slow-to-heal acne.

 Comedogenic Ingredients are Acne Triggers

 Pore-clogging chemicals: Avoid acne-aggravating products.
-These include aggressive fatty acid IPM (isopropyl myristate) and its “chemical cousins”, including isopropyl palmitate, isopropyl lanolate, myristyl myristate, myristic acid, isopropyl isothermal, and isostearyl neopentanoate.
+These include the aggressive fatty acid IPM (isopropyl myristate) and its “chemical cousins”, including isopropyl palmitate, isopropyl lanolate, myristyl myristate, myristic acid, isopropyl isostearate, and isostearyl neopentanoate.
 Also, potassium chloride, sodium chloride, decyl oleate, oleic acid, oleyl alcohol, octyl stearate, isocetyl stearate, PPG myristyl propionate, sodium lauryl sulfate (SLS), sodium laureth sulfate, laureth-4, lanolin and acetylated lanolin, algae/seaweed, and most natural butters and oils.

 Avoid seaweed.
 Look for names like spirulina, kelp, marine algae, algin, alginate, alginic acid, chlorella, carrageenan, red algae, Irish sea moss (chondrus crispus), sea aster, corallina officinalis, asparagopsis armata, bladderwrack, dulse, rockweed, ulva lactuca, sargassum, laminaria fucus, and vesiculosus.